vele616/monorepo/packages/jobboard/website/content/jobs/ai-business-development-remote-us-or-eu-cvedia-TpUsi.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cvedia"
 companyWebsite: "https://www.cvedia.com/"
-summary: "If you have 200k to $1 Million a year in ARR, Cvedia has a job opening for an ai business development"
+summary: "Cvedia is looking for an ai business development that has experience in: #management, #marketing, #office."
 summaryBackup: "Cvedia is looking for an ai business development that has experience in: #management, #marketing, #office."
 featured: 20
 ---